 This evaluation reviews the potential impacts of ITAR, EAR and FACR on the project being assessed.
-The evaluation is completed using the forms found in Appendices C, E and F.
+The evaluation is completed using the forms found in Appendices C and D.

-- 10.4.1 Who Conducts The PI or delegate shall complete the initial and any subsequent project assessments. - 10.4.2 Who Reviews Export Control Office staff shall review all full project assessments. - 10.4.3 Timing
+- 10.4.1 Who Conducts The PI or delegate shall complete the initial and any subsequent project assessments. - 10.4.2 Who Reviews Export Control Office staff shall review all full project assessments. - 10.4.3 Timing - 10.4.3.1 Project screenings should be completed during new award setup.

-- 10.4.3.1 Project screenings should be completed during new award setup. - 10.4.3.1.1 Full project assessments shall be completed early post-award. - 10.4.4 Basis of Assessment Project assessments shall be based on the scope of the project, project deliverables, the nationalities of the personnel to be used, agency funding the project, organization receiving the project deliverables, and other factors.
+10.4.3.1.1 Full project assessments shall be completed early post-award.

+10.4.4 Basis of Assessment - Project assessments shall be based on the scope of the project, project deliverables, foreign persons involved with the project, agency funding the project, organization receiving the project deliverables, and other factors.